hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Also I think it's an esoteric use case :)

 [12:51:54](#wAtTyxpDOMT1QpX8T9s4ByWo8fgPn6YLDXCPgUmPpng) <hiiamboris (NOT THIS ONE)>:
-`replace` should expect non-empty rule matches Ì†ΩÌ∏â
+`replace` should expect non-empty rule matches üòâ

 [12:53:38](#YnCEYK1BY1-WnAnVYKV4exkNSbw3NpiK6NEolC-KYcs) <hiiamboris (NOT THIS ONE)>:
 I also think `replace` should not be using Parse at all.